gitkraken/gitlens-docs/gitlens/GL-Code-Suggest.md

 ---

-## Review and Commit Suggestions in gitkraken.dev
+## How to Review and Commit Suggestions in gitkraken.dev

 1. Select **Code Suggestion for #PR** to open the suggestion in **gitkraken.dev**.
 2. Review each file and its proposed changes.